danielle-eckhardt/danielle-eckhardt.github.io/HR_Power BI.md

 ### Conclusion & Recommendations
 With this information in hand, this project allowed me to make informed recommendations that can help optimize operations and improve overall workplace productivity.
 Whether it's identifying areas where additional training may be needed, or streamlining processes to reduce turnover rates, this analysis provides valuable insights that can drive positive change within the organization. <br>
 <br>
-#### Recommendations
-1. Conduct an internal review of the production department to identify potential areas for improvement and address the high turnover rate in this area.
-2. Revisit the company's salary structure and ensure that there are no disparities based on gender to promote a fair and equitable work environment.
-3. Explore additional recruitment sources beyond Indeed and LinkedIn to broaden the pool of potential candidates and increase diversity in the workforce.
-4. Conduct exit interviews with employees who leave the company to better understand their reasons for departing and identify potential areas for improvement.
-5. Consider offering more opportunities for remote work to attract and retain employees who may not be located on the East coast of the United States.
-6. Evaluate the company's website to determine potential areas for improvement in order to increase its effectiveness as a recruitment source.
-7. Analyze the performance data to identify potential areas for training and development to improve employee performance and engagement.
-8. Explore the reasons for the concentration of employees in Massachusetts to identify potential opportunities for expansion and growth in other geographic regions.

-Of course, these recommendations should be tailored to the specific needs and goals of the company, and further analysis and discussion would be necessary to determine the most appropriate actions to take.